Conduct and safety

 University safety information

 Federal laws require appropriate notice and explanation regarding university safety efforts, procedures and statistics.
 The following information is made available for your use.
-If you have any questions regarding this information, please contact the Student Services office at 474-7317, firstname.lastname@example.org , or visit www.uaf.edu/student-affairs/ , or contact the University Police Department at 474-7721.
+If you have any questions regarding this information, please contact the Center for Student Rights and Responsibilities office at 474-7317, firstname.lastname@example.org , or visit www.uaf.edu/student-affairs/ , or contact the University Police Department at 474-7721.

 The University of Alaska Fairbanks follows all University of Alaska Board of Regents policies and procedures.
 The university considers university community member safety a primary objective and one that each and every member of that community can take partial responsibility for.
 Please take the following steps to ensure your personal safety:

 - Walk in pairs at night or call 474-7721 for security escort service.

 - Keep your residence door locked at all times.